River Rother, West Sussex: Source to Midhurst

 The River Rother rises from several springs near Empshott in Hampshire.
 The main one supplies watercress beds, before passing under Mill Lane, to the south of the village.
 It continues eastwards, to reach Greatham Mill.
 The mill, together with the mill house and an attached barn, which date from the late eighteenth or early nineteenth centuries, and are built of brick, are Grade II listed structures.
 All of the original machinery of the mill is still in situ, but is not operational, as the water supply has been diverted.
 The stream turns to the south-east, and passes under the A3 West Liss bypass, and Greatham Bridge, on the old route.
 It is joined by other streams, and turns south to reach Liss railway station.
 The railway and the river follow the same general route, and the river crosses under the railway five times before reaching Sheet.
 At the northern edge of the village, the river is joined by the Ashford Stream, and there is another mill.
 After passing under the A272 road, to the east of the village, it reaches Sheet Mill.

 Tillmore Brook joins from the west, and the course turns to the east.
-At Durleighmarsh, a hamlet which forms part of the civil parish of Rogate, it passes the ruins of Durford Abbey, a Premonstratensian monastery situated on the north bank.
+At Durford, a hamlet which forms part of the civil parish of Rogate, it passes the ruins of Durford Abbey, a Premonstratensian monastery situated on the north bank.
 It is a scheduled ancient monument, and the site includes a threshing barn with a water wheel and associated drive shafts.
 On the south bank is Durford Mill.
 This mill house is a grade II listed structure, and was built of clunch in 1770.
 The mill itself has been modernised and enlarged, and is not listed.
-A little further downstream, Harting Road crosses the river at Durford Bridge, build in the early 1600s with four semi-circular arches.
+A little further downstream, Durford Lane, heading south towards Harting, crosses the river at Durford Bridge, built about 1600 with four semi-circular arches.
 It was restored in 1924.
 To the north of Habin, another hamlet in Rogate, North Lane crosses the river on Habin Bridge, which has four round-headed arches, and was probably built in the seventeenth century, but might be earlier.
 It is built of stone, and was restored in the eighteenth century.